iankohdes/iankohdes.github.io/content/posts/0005-analysing-jp-characters-in-anime-episode.md

 っ and ッ – both pronounced [tsɯ] – belong to the hiragana and katakana syllabaries respectively.
 These syllabaries have a one-to-one mapping to each other, and thus have identical numbers of characters (not counting the extended katakana characters used outside Japanese).

 **Small note:** small kana are _not_ analogous to the lowercase letters used in Latin-based alphabets.
-Japanese is not an alphabet-based language.
+Once again, Japanese does not use an alphabet.
 {{</alert>}}

 While the small kana are distinct from their regular-sized counterparts, I convert them to regular size for simplicity’s sake.
 (The alternative would be to remove them from the analysis.)